 Geoff Kluke

-Geoff Kluke commenced his performing career in the late 60’s.
-He has had a wide range of musical experience over the years performing with many of the World’s top musicians and artist’s.
+Geoff Kluke commenced his performing career in the late 60's.
+He has had a wide range of musical experience over the years performing with many of the world's top musicians and artist's.
 Starting off studying classical double bass in Adelaide he then branched off into playing jazz gigs with musicians around his home town in a wide variety of styles and with musicians of varied backgrounds.

-He has done loads of variety shows, cabaret work, backing such notable singers as Sir Harry Seacombe, Vera Lynn and Cilla Black.
-In 2004 Geoff worked briefly with renowned singer, actor and comedian Eddie Perfect (“standing in” for Enzo Ruberto, Eddie’s regular bass player).
-Geoff has also recorded with some of the above mentioned artists.
-In his younger days in Adelaide he also had a vast array of experience playing in television studio bands, session work, playing on “pop” recordings, “jingles”, etc. He also played a lot of electric bass in rhythm and blues bands soul bands, funk bands, fusion groups etc. working with pop and r’nb legends like the Platters, the Drifters, Del Shannon, Bo Diddley, the Diamonds, etc.
+He has played with the Adelaide Symphony Orchestra, involved with "pit work" such musicals as "Oklahoma", "Oh What A Lovely War" the very first production of "The Rocky Horror Show".
+Variety shows, cabaret work, backing such notable singers as Sir Harry Seacombe, Dame Vera Lynn and Cilla Black.
+Geoff has recorded with some of the above mentioned artists.
+In his younger days in Adelaide he had a vast array of experience playing in television studio bands, session work, playing on "pop" recordings, "jingles", etc.

-Since arriving in Melbourne in the mid 80’s he has become more active in jazz education through his association with the V.C.A. teaching both double and electric bass, jazz theory, harmony, history and directing the student groups.
-He also teaches privately while maintaining a busy performance schedule (live gigs and recording) with many of Australia’s (and international) artists.
+He has played a lot of electric bass in rhythm and blues bands soul bands, funk bands, fusion groups etc. working with pop and r'n'b legends like the Platters, the Drifters, Del Shannon, Bo Diddley, the Diamonds, etc. Geoff has been assistant musical director, arranger and copyist for a TV tonight show studio band in his Adelaide days (mid 1970's).
+Since arriving in Melbourne in the mid 80's he has become more active in jazz education through his association with the V.C.A. teaching both double and electric bass, jazz theory, harmony, history and directing the student groups.
+He also teaches privately while maintaining a busy performance schedule (live gigs and recording) with many of Australia's (and international) artists.